leaf-ai/studio-go-runner/README.md

 <!--te-->
 # Introduction and ENN workflow

-The runner commencing with version 1.x marks a progression from simple StudioML compatibility to supporting ENN use cases specifically, enabling a pipeline based approach toward ENN AI that smooths the application of ENN to model creation to address business problems.
+The runner commencing with version 1.x marks a progression from simple StudioML compatibility to supporting ENN use cases specifically, enabling a pipeline based approach in conjunction with ENN AI that smooths the application of ENN to model creation to address business problems.

-Serving models and production deployments of ENN is outside the scope of this specific component of the StudioML ecosystem, and for now the ecosystem in general.
+Serving models is outside the scope of this specific component of the StudioML ecosystem.
+Models created by experimenters using StudioML can of course be deployed across a large number of environments supporting any model formats that experiments choose to support.

 The runner in addition to supporting StudioML workflows introduces several features useful for projects that produce large numbers of automatically managed models without burdening the experimenter.

 In the case of ENN the common workflow involves starting and maintaining a multitude of experiments each consisting of multiple phases, with a fan-out fan-in work unit pattern.
 To maintain this type of project the experimenter starts a long running python task that uses the StudioML completion service python class to initiate a number of experiments and then waits on their completion.
 On completion of sufficient individual experiments the experiment code evaluates the results and makes decisions for initiating the next wave, or generation, of experiments.
-The standard StudioML platform however, is optimized toward the use case of a single phase of experiments followed by the manual curation of the results by a human experimenter, hyper-parameter searches are one example of this.
+The python StudioML runner offered in the main StudioML python offering however, is optimized toward the use case of a single phase of experiments followed by the manual curation of the results by a human experimenter, hyper-parameter searches are one example of this.
 Standalone StudioML use cases deliver logs and tensorboard outputs as artifacts that are curated by experimenters, typically on S3 style infrastructure.

-To run multiple phases within a project StudioML provisions a python class, CompletionService, as an example of a strategy for handling experiments in a fan-out, fan-in workflow.
+To run multiple generations within a project StudioML provides a python class, CompletionService, as an example of a strategy for handling experiments in a fan-out, fan-in workflow.
 The runner augments experiment runs with artifacts that can assist project developers and experimenters with support for Linux containers and enhanced reporting artifacts.
 The runner also supports tracking of experiment assignments to machines or Kubernetes nodes, as one example of these extensions.
 While the python StudioML project supports reporting and model wrangling its use cases are more broadly focused.

 Evolutionary neural network (ENN) methodologies create both the topology and weights for neural networks (NN).
 The ENN scenario keeps the architectures of networks being evaluated in constant flux.
 Networks are constantly created and destroyed.
 StudioML can be used to investigate the results of evaluating networks during development of ENN code.
 However, once the experiment reaches the scale needed to achieve state of the art results individual curation of experiments becomes impractical.
-This motivates the runner and other ENN tools Sentient has created to corral their projects.
+The StudioML go runner addresses these constraints by providing a number of assets that accompany experiments such as metadata and metrics artifacts that can be consumed by downstream experimenter created scripts and tools.

 # Usage

 The runner is typically packaged within a container image, and installed using a Kubernetes cluster.
 Instructions for deployment on specific platforms can be found in the docs directory of this repository.

-Installation for retail usage of this service is done typically in the following steps:
+Installation for retail usage of this software is done typically in the following steps:

 1. Select and deploy a Kubernetes cluster distribution
 2. Select either SQS or RabbitMQ queuing dependent upon the choice of cloud, or on-premises platform